HN67/spook-fighters/README.md

 # spook-fighters
-A repository for the development of the series of games known as Spook Fighters.
+A repository for the development of the free open-source game Spook Fighters